alan-turing-institute/bocpdms/README.md

 ```
 python paper_pictures_nileData.py
 ```
 to generate the figure(s).
-Recently we have started to add further options that let you change various parameters from the command line.
+Recently, we have started to add further options that let you change various parameters from the command line.
 These are currently available for the Nile river height and bee waggle dance examples (although you can find this functionality for some of the other scripts in their respective [branches](https://github.com/alan-turing-institute/bocpdms/branches)).
 You can see the various options with the following commands:
 ```
 python nile_ICML18.py --help
 python bee_waggle_ICML18.py --help